kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ## Limitations

-Currently there are following limitations for LogPipelines which are served by Fluent Bit:
+Currently there are the following limitations for LogPipelines that are served by Fluent Bit:

 ### Fluent Bit plugins